PauHPMCBR/LolDamageCalculator/README.md

 - Add champion specific settings, like deciding if an ability sweet-spot should be hit

 And lastly, implement the feature of being able to simulate 1v1s

+## How the simulation works
+### Simulation Manager
+Inside the "simulationManager" package, there are 4 essential files:
+- BuildTester: Responsible for generating item combinations, testing them calling the "SimulationManager" class and sorting them.
+- DamageCalculator: The class that runs the simulation.
+Uses abilities-autos-items, increases time, remembers when the next event will occur (an ability getting off-cooldown, the champion can auto again, an ability has expired...)
+- Printer: Has all the functions that print results through the terminal, called by "BuildTester" and "SimulationManager" classes to output the results
+- SimulationManager: Responsible for creating new simulations, setting up initial variables and starting the simulation (that runs under a "DamageCalculator" instance).

+### Simulation
+Inside the package "simulationManager", there's also another package called "simulation", where items, abilities and champions are declared/defined.

+These 4 classes: "Ability", "Champion", "Item", and "Rune" define the structure of an ability, champion or item.
+To create any of those, a new class that implements any of these classes is required.

+All of them share the fact that they have stats that have to be filled.
+On top of that, the classes "Ability", "Item" and "Rune" have functions that can be overwritten to implement the effects every unique ability/item does.
+Some classes can have additional variables, used to store some values for a specific purpose (like Black Cleaver stacks, Shadowflame current magic penetration...).

+Almost all items are implemented inside the "items" folder, same for runes (although not the ones that don't intervene in combat, like triumph or approach velocity).

+"CurrentState" keeps track of some variables for the simulation, like the current time, and things that are not easily programmable on their own (for example, pointers to items that behave different from the rest like Riftmaker, Black Cleaver and Luden's.
+See "Damage" class to see how they are implemented).
+"CurrentState" also initialises variables inside the "simulation" package.

+"Inventory" will make sure the items inside the class are legal to have in the game.
+It checks for discrepancies, and it has a list of exclusive effects (lifeline, spellblade, crit modifier...)

+Same for "RunePage", it will create an "organized" list of runes, setting keystone, both primary and secondary paths, shards...

+"Damage" is the class responsible for applying damage to the enemy.
+It checks for modifiers, calculates the final damage taken armor and MR into account...

+And finally, "AbilityType", "DamageType" and "RunePath" are just enums.

 ## Questions
 If you have any questions / requests / bug reports, please contact me on Discord (@paumb)